bTehe/OSM-vs-official-amenity/README.md

 - `clean100`: removes origins snapped more than 100 m away and weak district-overlap cells
 - `clean250`: a softer sensitivity version that removes origins snapped more than 250 m away

-For the final maps, I use `clean100`.
+For the final maps, We use `clean100`.
 The baseline stays in the outputs so the cleaning choice is visible instead of hidden.

-## outputs I check first
+## outputs We check first

-These are the files I usually open before looking at the maps:
+These are the files We usually open before looking at the maps:

 ```text
 outputs/tables/poi_completeness_summary.csv